A village Called Khlong Toei

 Many sewing workshops which lead me to believe that business is going well in this field.
 I stopped by one of them and asked him some questions, of course, he thought I was coming as a customer and at my first question he understood that I wasn’t.
 This workshop works with 6 to 8 workers, I saw them working until very late in the evening and only closes on Sundays, the manager told me that he is manufacturing about 30 costumes /month.
 He makes both for individuals but mainly local shops.
 Most often the customer chooses the fabric presented by the dressmaker, some bring their own.
 It takes about 3 to 4 days of work per costume depending on the difficulty, the price if you bring your own fabric is 2000 baht (64US$) but if not everything will depend on the fabric chosen.

 Years ago, I used the service of a Taylor on Sukhumvit (Milan suit, close now) I was never disappointed and the price was advantageous.
-You will find many shops on Sukhumvit and Silom avenue, the majority of this business is owned by Sicks.
+You will find many shops on Sukhumvit, Silom avenue, and the area of Bang Rak Charoen Krung road. the majority of this business is owned by Sikh.
 Negotiate prices firmly.